-Situatief skien is het zich steeds aanpassen aan de omstandigheden.
+Situatief skien is de nieuwe ski benadering.
+Het is zich steeds aanpassen aan de omstandigheden.
 Dat kan de soort sneeuw zijn, de ondergrond en de hellingshoek.
-Dat is meer dan een techniek zoals het carven, toe passen.
+Dat is meer dan een skitechniek, zoals het carven, toe passen.

 Skiën kan daarom meer zijn.
 Er zijn wel binnen de verschillende ski-disciplines overeenkomsten.
 Fundamentals welke overal terug komen.
-Deze zullen eerst geleerd en getraind moeten worden om zo een brede basis te krijgen.
+Deze zullen eerst in de skiles geleerd en getraind moeten worden om zo een brede basis te krijgen.

 Situatief skien covers the areas beyond technical on-piste skiing.
 It focuses on what to do when conditions and/or terrain changes.
 This chapter concentrates on hard pack, bumps, powder, steeps and variable snow.
 Once again a three phase turn is utilised, however unlike the previous chapter which highlighted the relevant movements required to develop each area, this section covers each of the four movements through the different situations.
 This is because skiers at this level will have varying degrees of experience with each of the situations and therefore their needs are more complex.

 The progressional section will highlight areas to concentrate on for introducing skiers to each situation and will provide developmental ideas for improving skiers within each of those situations.

 Hard pack snow generally occurs on-piste and refers to firmly compacted snow that offers little in the way of edge penetration.
 It is often referred to as ice.

 - less friction between the skis and the snow

 - fore/aft – focus is on a wider and lower athletic position